wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

    Which allows you to import any public Repository.
    ![Import from URL](import-from-url.png)

-After you chose an option, all you need to do is click **Analyze Repository**, so our system can review the contents of the Repository to determine the best way to run it.
+After you choose an option, all you need to do is click **Analyze Repository**, so our system can review the contents of the Repository to determine the best way to run it.

 ![Repository analized](repository-analized.png)